 If you don’t have full hookups or electricity costs are extra, propane is an option as well.
 Sometimes, people even choose to use both to heat the water up faster.
 This can be especially helpful if you have multiple people needing to shower and don’t want to wait as long between showers.

 Be sure to follow any manufacturer recommendations on your specific RV water heater.

 If you Are Somewhere Cold, Keep the Bathroom Door Cracked Open

 Most RV bathrooms don’t have heat vents bringing warm air into the space.
 For that reason, the bathroom can be one of the coldest places in the entire RV.
 If you are camping in cool weather, you can avoid a freezing RV shower with one simple trick.

 Crack the bathroom door a bit if possible.
 This will let some of the warm air from the rest of the RV get into the bathroom.
 That way, you won’t be shivering when your shower is over.

 If you have a water heater with a tank, chances are it is quite small.
 Our water heater is 6 gallons, which is pretty standard in RVs.
-A small water heater means the hot water runs out really fast during an RV shower.
+A small water heater means the hot water can run out really fast during an RV shower.

-One simple way to conserve your hot water and get a longer shower is to turn the hot faucet on to just a trickle.
+One simple way to get hot water in the shower to last longer is to turn the hot faucet on to just a trickle.
 Then, add cold water to increase the pressure.
 Your shower water will still be plenty hot, but it will last much longer.
 Using this strategy, I can easily get a 10-15 minute shower.

 Open the Vent and Turn on the Fan